Toni-SM/skrl/docs/source/intro/installation.rst

         git clone https://github.com/Toni-SM/skrl.git
         cd skrl

-* Install in editable/development mode (links the package to its original location allowing any modifications to be reflected directly in its environment)
+* **Install in editable/development mode** (links the package to its original location allowing any modifications to be reflected directly in its Python environment)

     .. code-block:: bash

         pip install -e .

-* Install in the current site packages directory
+* **Install in the current Python site-packages directory** (modifications to the code downloaded from GitHub will not be reflected in your Python environment)

     .. code-block:: bash